Hines94/BabylonBurst/README.md

 - Install WSL
 - create an AWS S3 bucket to contain the data for your game
 - create an AWS global key in IAM (not safe for production)
-- Clone this directory (git clone https://github.com/Hines94/BabylonBoost.git)
+- Clone this directory (git clone https://github.com/Hines94/BabylonBoost.git) into WSL
-    - OPTIONAL recommended clone direct to WSL as build times are around 10x faster
 - run EngineSetup.sh
 - create .env at the same level as this README
     Example: